The benefits of cuticle oil through winter and heavy hand washingPosted on December 9, 2021 Written by: 100% PURE ®

 Rather than heavily water-based formulas, seek out hand creams with oils and butters.
 These ingredients are super nourishing and occlusive, meaning they seal in hydration (while softening your cuticles).
 Shea butter, in particular, has lots of fatty acids and antioxidants for skin health.

 If you’re washing your hands constantly throughout the day, an easy fix is to use hand soap with hydrating ingredients.
 Think aloe, glycerin, and hyaluronic acid.
 If your current soap bottle isn’t anywhere close to running out, leave a bottle of unscented lotion beside it.
-This will remind you to moisturize after you wash your hands!
+This will remind you to moisturize after you wash your hands for soft skin and healthy nails!

 PRO TIP: Our new Nail & Cuticle Oil contains Blue Tansy, an anti-inflammatory and antifungal ingredient that can help keep cuticles free of irritation and nail fungus.